Overview

 Resources

-- How to use the Word accessibility checker.
+- How to use the Word Accessibility Checker.

 - Microsoft: Make your content accessible to everyone with the Accessibility Checker.